 James Cabrera, Head of Design at the Block, formerly at Refinery29 and Gilmet Media says it best: “We’re product designers so don’t get too flashy with your portfolio website.
 The focus should be on the work you’ve done in its purest form, not the packaging around it.
 I’ve gotten links to some pretty ‘unique’ websites where I couldn’t for the life of me figure out how to view the individual projects.
 If I don’t know where to find your resume and clear examples of your work in that initial few seconds of landing on your site, then I’m probably bouncing.”

-For example, take a look at Aaron Lewis’ portfolio, a UX designer who previously worked on Hilary Clinton’s campaign and now works at Uber.
+Take a look at Aaron Lewis’ portfolio, a UX designer who previously worked on Hilary Clinton’s campaign and now works at Uber.
 The homepage opens with a photo of him, information on the type of work he likes to do, and some background on his experiences and current projects.

 Another good example of a portfolio comes from Christine Soules, who works as a product designer at Bird.
 She keeps her layout clean and easy to understand.
 On her about page, she includes some personal information and a photo of her to humanize the portfolio.